ab2049/paytoy/README.md

 Single threaded form is simpler, and currently more performant.
 Pretty easy to remove tokio changes if desired as they are contained to main (or just go back a commit from their introduction)

+Code is currently clippy clean, with lint job running it on the linux github actions.
+Cargo audit also run from lint job to check for known vulns.

 ## Extensions

 I didn't have a chance to profile cpu or memory so that would be the first thing! `perf` and [flamegraphs](https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) would be an interesting starting point for CPU, for memory [jemalloc](https://jemalloc.net/) heap profiles would confirm if `TranRecord` is indeed main head user.
 Assuming profiling showed deserialization was a significant cpu usage one could have a pool of deserialization workers in a similar manner to the client shard workers.
 Using [csv_async](https://crates.io/crates/csv-async) crate would be one way to make this a bit easier.